juicynir/nginx_server/README.md

 OFFLINE_LOG="/home/reports/nginx_offline.log"
 ```
 - 5.2.4 Condition to register the status either on the online log or the offline log.
+  On which of the logs, it is presented the date (year, month, day) and hour.
 ```bash
 if systemctl is-active --quiet $SERVICE then